Paul-Browne/web-build-process/README.md

 ### TODO

-1. Add purge (clean up of files)
+1. use .wbp file for settings?
-2. use .wbp file for settings?
+2. auto reload of browser when files change?
-3. auto reload of browser when files change?
+3. dev/prod server
-4. dev/prod server
+4. migrate scripts to seperate node packages??
-5. migrate scripts to seperate node packages??
+5. template engine?